Archan6el/NSA-Codebreaker-2025-Writeup/Task5.md

 Why does it generate two keys and initialize two different AES ECB contexts?

-Well, if we look at how the binary sends messages, we can see that it performs some kind of custom encryption scheme on messages before it sends them
+Well, we've kind of already implied this a little bit earlier when going over the handshake functions, but if we look at how the binary sends messages, we can see that it performs some kind of custom encryption scheme on messages before it sends them

 ```c
 void custom_enc(undefined8 param_1,undefined8 param_2,undefined8 param_3,int param_4,